Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Trapped Charge: A Barrier to Robust Control

+A primary challenge in automating current channel formation in QD devices stems from the presence of trapped charges within the QD array, which introduce substantial variability in the required gate voltages. ``Charge trapping'' refers to the immobilization of carriers at unknown locations due to, for example, structural imperfections and defects on the surfaces and at interfaces of the heterostructure hosting the QDs.
+Stray charges can accumulate in any region of the heterostructure, including at buried interfaces, in the oxide layer at the top of the stack, and in particular, at the semiconductor-oxide interface, where there is an extremely high density of interface states~\cite{SzeBook}.

+Trapped charges in QD arrays present multiple challenges that degrade device performance~\cite{Massai24-ITC}.
+First, they reduce the effective carrier concentration, which impedes transport and reduces mobility.
+In addition, trapped charges introduce temporal fluctuations in the local electric field, resulting in increased charge noise that compromises the stability and coherence of quantum states within the QDs.
+Over time, charge trapping can also lead to electrostatic disorder at the interface between the QD array and surrounding materials, further complicating device tunability and limiting the precision required for quantum control.

+While trapped charges are largely locked into place as the device is cooled down from room temperature, they can nevertheless slowly drift over time, even at millikelvin temperatures~\cite{Rudolph2019}.
+Moreover, these processes are not well controlled, leading to nonuniform charge accumulation that can vary from one cooldown to the next.
+As a result, significant and nonuniform voltage shifts may be required to offset the effects of trapped charges and achieve uniform gate operation across a device, even for nominally identical gate electrodes within a single device.

+Such variability is undesirable for large-scale applications, and several techniques have been developed to mitigate this problem~\cite{Meyer2023}.
+One such approach involves a simple ``reset'' of the trapped charges by optically illuminating the device \textit{in situ} using a laser diode~\cite{Wolfe24-COI}.
+Illumination temporarily excites electrons above the band gap of the host semiconductor, enabling the redistribution of immobile, unwanted trapped charges that otherwise remain fixed at low temperatures.
+Unfortunately, this procedure is not guaranteed to improve device performance and often needs to be repeated several times through trial and error, with different applied gate voltages.

-Figure~\ref{fig:colorful_sems}(a) shows a gate-defined QD device that illustrates the critical features of accumulation-mode, undoped devices: multiple channels (three white arrows), regions for forming QDs (four in the qubit channel, below, and two single-QD charge sensors, above), and reservoir gates to connect these regions to ohmic contacts for current flow.
-This device exemplifies a commonly used fabrication strategy known as overlapping gates~\cite{Zajac16-SGA, Dodson20-FQD}.
+The effect of trapped charges can be illustrated by simulating channel formation in a typical QD device.
+Figures~\ref{fig:physical_problem}(a-b) show a gate-defined, accumulation-mode, undoped QD device with multiple current channels, six designated regions for forming QDs (under the six \textit{plunger} gates, shown in red), and \textit{reservoir} gates (shown in blue) to connect these regions to Ohmic contacts for current flow.
+This device exemplifies a commonly used fabrication strategy known as overlapping gates architecture~\cite{Zajac16-SGA, Dodson20-FQD}.